fluturecode/token-swap/README.md

     * Should we just have people use the UI or give them a challenge to write a script to hit the pool?
 * Day 4 workshop
     * Build out & prepare the workshop according to the below section

+And here's what we want to lay down for Day 5:
+* What tools are we going to use to enhance the swap program?
+    * Amman ?
+    * Lookup Tables ?
+    * Geyser ?
+    * any ideas ?
+* What other stuff can we add to spice things up?
+    * Arbitrage ?
+    * Enhanced AMM algorithm ?
+* How to re-use much of the Day 4 stuff without copy-pasting (if possible)?
+* General workshop flow for Day 5
+* Update Day 5 gameplan in Notion accordingly

 ### General Workshop Flow:
 * DeFi overview